 How can Boloh Helpline help?

 In response to this, Barnardo’s launched a new telephone helpline with a web chat facility, which will provide a service between 1st October 2020 to 30th September 2021.
-The Helpline is available between 1 pm and 8 pm Monday to Friday to Black, Asian and Minority Ethnic children and young people between the age 11-25 years and their parents/carers.
+The Helpline is available to talk Mon-Fri, from 10am-8pm, and Sat-Sun 10am-3pm to Black, Asian and Minority Ethnic children and young people between the age 11-25 years and their parents/carers.

 The helpline is not just a listening service; it will provide practical and emotional support over the phone/ webchat and also refer onward to specialist community support.
 A dedicated team of psychotherapists associated with this service will be on hand to take referrals from the helpline and provide time-bound therapeutic support where required.